Jade-m22/noname_app/docs/overview.md

 id: overview
 title: Overview
 sidebar_position: 1
-description: Overview of the Debate Market — where debate becomes structured, persistent reasoning on Intuition.
+description: Overview of the Debate Market — transforming debate into structured, persistent reasoning.
 ---

 # Overview — Debate Market

-## Why this exists
+## Why

-Online debate today dissolves into feeds and comments.
-Ideas crash, scatter, and disappear.
-Nothing compounds into understanding.
+Online debates typically vanish into feeds, repeat endlessly, and do not accumulate shared understanding.
+Nothing is structured, nothing persists, and nothing improves collectively.

-This project proposes a different model:
+This system proposes a different model: **turn debate into structured, reusable reasoning.**

-**Debate becomes structured reasoning that persists, learns, and grows.**

-Every contribution becomes a piece of knowledge, not a passing message.
+Each contribution enriches a shared memory rather than disappearing.

 ---

-## Core mechanic
+## Core concept

-A debate begins with a **clear assertion**.
+- A debate starts with a **clear assertion**
-Participants then add claims that are:
+- Participants add claims **for** or **against**

-- **For**
-- **Against**

-Each contribution must take a stance and justify it.

-No isolated comments.
-Every statement enters a reasoning structure.
+- A debate can also be opened **without taking a position** at first
+- **Each claim = a triple on-chain** (Subject → Relation → Object)

-And any claim can itself become the root of a new debate, allowing reasoning to unfold recursively.
+- Any claim can become the starting point for a new debate

-This creates **branching, navigable thought**, not linear argument threads.
+- Reasoning grows **recursively**, not linearly

 ---

-## How it appears to users
+## User experience

 Users see:

-- a starting assertion
+- The initial assertion
-- supporting claims
-- opposing claims
+- For-claims and against-claims
-- deeper layers of argument and counter-argument
+- Deeper levels of responses and justifications

-A map of thinking, not a pile of reactions.
+- A structured reasoning map rather than a scrolling feed

+The interface encourages clarity and connection, not reaction.

 ---

-## How it works underneath
+## How it works

-Each claim becomes a node recorded on Intuition, connected to prior reasoning.

-The result:

-- arguments persist,
-- logic becomes navigable,
+- A claim is directly stored **as a triple**
+- The system records relationships of meaning, not just text
-- insights accumulate rather than reset.
+- Arguments accumulate and connect across debates

-Debate turns into **public cognitive memory**.
+- The result is a shared, navigable memory of reasoning

+Debate becomes **a growing structure of thought**, not an ephemeral thread.

 ---

-## Contributing
+## Contribution modes

-Two modes:

-- **Manual** — articulate claims directly
-- **Assisted** — write freely; an agent extracts and structures claims (user verifies)

-Human judgment stays central.
-The system simply provides structure.
+### Manual mode
+Write claims directly and assign them as **for** or **against**.

+### Assisted mode
+Write naturally; the system helps transform free text into structured claims:

+1. User types an argument in natural language
+2. The assistant extracts proposed claims and positions (for/against)
+3. The user reviews, edits, approves, or rejects each suggestion
+4. Approved claims are saved as triples

+The assistant helps organize thoughts — **the human remains the decision-maker**.

 ---

-## What this unlocks
+## What this enables

-This model enables:

-- reusable arguments across topics
+- Reuse of arguments across debates
-- visible evolution of ideas
-- collective refinement instead of repetition
+- Accumulation of reasoning instead of repeating it
+- Visibility on how ideas develop over time
-- emergence of stable lines of thought
+- Emergence of stable reasoning paths or abandoned ones

-Debate shifts from expression to **knowledge construction**.
+- Debate becomes **a tool for building knowledge**, not just expressing opinion

 ---

-## Learn more
+## Future directions

-This page explains *how the system works*.
-For where it is going — including prediction markets, oracle emergence, and AI-reasoning layers — see:
+For long-term extensions such as prediction layers,
+emergent resolution participants, and AI agents that understand your reasoning style, see:

 👉 **[Vision](./vision.md)**

----

-## One more thing…

-Those who support strong arguments early may later be rewarded through the protocol’s incentive mechanisms.

-But the order is intentional:

-**Reason first.
-Structure first.
-Truth emerging over time.
-And only then — reward for early clarity and conviction.**